Russian conquest of Chechnya and Dagestan: Geography

-At first most of the fighting took place within a 50 or 75 kilometer radius of Gimry.
-After 1839 the center of resistance moved northwest to the forests of Chechnya.
+At first, most of the fighting took place within a 75 kilometer radius of Gimry.
+After 1839, the center of resistance moved northwest to the forests of Chechnya.

 The basic geographic distinction separates the forests of Chechnya in the northwest and the high and barren plateaus of Dagestan in the east.
 In Dagestan, just north of Gimry, the east-flowing Andi Koysu joins the north-flowing Avar Koysu to form the Sulak River, which flows north and then east.
 All three streams flow in very deep canyons.
 To the east, plateaus and canyons run down to the narrow coastal plain of the Caspian Sea.
 To the south are more plateaus, canyons and mountains.
 This region, called Avaria (from its major language), was partly ruled by the Avar Khanate at Khunzakh and the Kazikumukh Khanate further south.
 North of Gimry and the Andi Koysu is the Salatau plateau and west of it is a lower area marked by the village of Andi.
-North of these are the forested north–south valleys of Chechnya, a region called Ichkeria.
-At about the line of the Terek the forests give way to steppe.
+North of these are the forested valleys of Chechnya, a region called Ichkeria.
+At about the line of the Terek, the forests give way to steppe.
 The Chechens used this for winter pasture until the Russians pushed them south.
 Between the Terek and the mountains was a 30–70 km belt of forested flat country which has now been cleared for agriculture.
 The western boundary is the Georgian Military Highway which follows the north-flowing upper Terek River.
 The northwest bend of the Terek was the main area where forest-cutting and Cossack villages were pushed southeast into the Chechen forests.

 The war as a siege

 Velyaminov, Yermolov's chief of staff, described the Caucasus as an enormous fortress with a 600,000-man garrison which could not be taken by storm and could only be taken by siege.
-The Caucasus War was basically a decades-long siege.
-The many campaigns into the interior only served to wear the mountaineers down and did not result in permanent occupation until the last year or so.
+The Caucasian War was, as put by Veltaminov, a decades-long siege.
+The many campaigns into the interior only served to wear the mountaineers down and did not result in permanent occupation until the latter years of fighting.